twleochao/twleochao.github.io/_pages/project-arcala.md

 ---
 layout: single
-title: "Chat-Bloom: Measuring Cognitive Offloading"
+title: "UCI ARACLA Research Lab"
 permalink: /projects/arcala/
-sidebar:
-  - title: "Lab"
-    text: "ARCALA (Prof. Thomas Yeh)"
-  - title: "Output"
-    text: "Paper under revision (ITiCSE '26)"
 ---

-As Large Language Models enter the classroom, there is a fear that students are "offloading" their thinking to AI—getting the answer without understanding the concept.
-But how do we actually measure this?

-Existing metrics like "correctness" or "time-on-task" don't capture *cognitive effort*.
-My work at ARCALA Lab focused on building the **observability layer** to quantify exactly how much students rely on AI.
+Our research lab under Prof. Thomas Yeh tackles the following question: "As Large Language Models and other AI assistants enter the classroom, how can we measure the amount of students' thinking that is  being "offloaded" to the model?

+Our work at ARCALA Lab aims to building the **observability framework** for this level of offloading, and discover ways to reduce this offloading so LLMs can be used in beneficial ways.
+<figure>
+  <img src="/assets/images/chat-bloom-diagram.jpg" alt="The Chat-Bloom Taxonomy Diagram">
+  <figcaption>Figure 1: The Chat-Bloom framework used to classify student/assistant interaction intent, ranging from low-effort "Recall" to high-effort "Create".</figcaption>
+</figure>

 ## The Instrument: iGPT
-We couldn't use standard ChatGPT logs because they lack granular telemetry.
-I built **iGPT**, a custom chat interface using **Next.js and the Vercel AI SDK**.
+We developed a custom LLM chatbot that uses various "response speed" and style to measure how students would react differently.
+We built **iGPT**, a custom chat interface using **Next.js and the Vercel AI SDK**.
 Unlike a standard chatbot, iGPT was instrumented to capture interaction metadata in real-time.
 We deployed this to 234 students across CS0/CS1 courses, collecting a dataset of **8,076 interactions**.

-<figure>
-  <img src="/assets/images/chat-bloom-diagram.jpg" alt="The Chat-Bloom Taxonomy Diagram">
-  <figcaption>Figure 1: The Chat-Bloom framework used to classify student intent, ranging from low-effort "Recall" to high-effort "Create".</figcaption>
-</figure>

-## The Methodology: Automating Bloom's Taxonomy
+## The Methodology: Bloom's Taxonomy Classification
-Manually coding thousands of chat logs is impossible at scale.
-We needed a way to classify the "cognitive depth" of every prompt (e.g., is the student asking "Answer this" or "Explain this"?).
+We needed a way to classify the chat-bloom level of every prompt (e.g., is the student asking "Remind me of the syntax" or "Complete this assignment"?).

-I led the training of our automated classifiers:
-* I fine-tuned **BERT-Large and DistilBERT** models on our manually labeled "ground truth" dataset.
-* To handle class imbalance (since most students just ask for answers), I implemented a **weighted loss function** during training.
+We had multiple lab members manually classify logs, developing strategies and guidelines so we achived interrater reliability of >70%.
-* The final ensemble achieved **~85-90% accuracy**, allowing us to visualize the "cognitive trajectory" of a student over an entire quarter.
+Then with BERT-Large and DistilBERT models trained on our manually labeled "ground truth" dataset, our final ensemble model achieved 85-90% accuracy, allowing us to visualize the "cognitive trajectory" of students and models over entire quarters.

 ## Key Finding
 We discovered that "system design" dictates behavior.
 When we tweaked the AI to withhold direct answers (a "Redirect" strategy), we saw a measurable shift in student prompting from "Recall" (low effort) to "Analyze" (high effort).
-This suggests that "cognitive offloading" isn't just a student trait—it's a UI design choice.
+This suggests that "cognitive offloading" can be impacted by model design choice.